SigmaAcehole/LiDAR_Semantic_Segmentation/README.md

 # ROS2 Implementation
 This README explains how to use ROS2 package made to locate doors and openings from Velodyne LiDAR point cloud.
-The implementation was made using traditional algorithms.
+The implementation was made using computer vision algorithms.
 However, work done with the deep learning model i.e. PointNet++ is also provided.
 To understand how to train and test on it, refer `PointNet2/README.md`.

 ## Tested Environment
 1. OS: Ubuntu 22.04 LTS (Used WSL2 but dual-boot should work as well)